nncarlson/yajl-fort/doc/sphinx/build.rst

 * ``CMAKE_BUILD_TYPE``: to specify a ``Debug`` build type, for example
 * ``CMAKE_Fortran_FLAGS``: additional Fortran compiler flags
 * ``CMAKE_INSTALL_PREFIX``: where to install the library and module files

-Note: installation/packaging might not be fully working at this time.

 Then compile the library and tests, and run the tests (all should pass)::